qiyu1987/favorite-recipies/readme.md

 Given more time I could find a way to work around it.

+### React

-- React library could be used to make component reusable, especially for repeating part such as cuisine image category section.
+React library could be used to make component reusable, especially for repeating part such as cuisine image category section.
 Or when the project scale up to use API calls to get danamic data from the backend.
-- I decided not to use React because the majority of the HTML content is static, and functionalities could be easily achieved by BootStrap and extreme light weight JS library such as waypoints and countUp.
+I decided not to use React because the majority of the HTML content is static, and functionalities could be easily achieved by BootStrap and extreme light weight JS library such as waypoints and countUp.